If you want to get divorced, and you live in the Netherlands, you need to:

 We recommend discussing your situation with an expert in Dutch and international law who understands the specific needs of an expat living in the Netherlands.
 They can share insight into your situation and give advice that you can trust.

 GMW lawyers has a team of (international) divorce lawyers who can help you work it out.
-They offer a free 10 minute legal advice – request an appointment or call here.
+Ask a question about divorce.

 Antoine de Werd is a partner and head of the family law section at GMW lawyers.
 He studied Business Law at the University of Leiden and was admitted to the The Hague Supreme Court Bar in 1989.
 Immediately after, he started GMW lawyers as one of the founders.